verronpro/blog/_posts/2024-02-01-beijing-new-chapter.md

 February has always marked new beginnings for me.
 This year feels especially transformative.
 After years apart due to pandemic restrictions, I'm finally moving to Beijing to reunite with my significant other.
-We've been together since

-2010.
-Our relationship survived unprecedented global challenges.
+We've been together since 2010, our relationship survived unprecedented global challenges.
 Now we're building our life together in the same city.

 ## Professional Transition